-NEW YORK & MIAMI (August 13, 2019) — The Parkinson’s Foundation today announced six new members of its People with Parkinson’s Advisory Council (PPAC).
-The council consists of people living with Parkinson’s disease (PD) and care partners who help ensure the priorities and programs of the Foundation match the needs within the Parkinson’s community.
+NEW YORK & MIAMI (July 30, 2020) — The Parkinson’s Foundation has appointed five new members to its People with Parkinson’s Advisory Council.
+The council consists of people living with Parkinson’s disease (PD) and care partners who continue to ensure that the perspective of people within the Parkinson’s community is included across all Foundation programs and priorities.

-The advisory council’s newest members have a diverse background of professional skills and experiences.
+The advisory council’s newest members have diverse professional skills and experiences.
 They include:

 About the Parkinson’s Foundation